Members

 Matthew Tomback • MS Candidate • tomback2@uic.edu

-“I received my B.S. in biomedical engineering at the University of Southern California and I am currently working on my Master’s thesis in wearable biosignal acquisition technology.
-My thesis is focused on building and programming miniature Bluetooth integrated circuit boards for use in tongue venture project.”
+“I received my B.S. in biomedical engineering at the University of Southern California and worked on my Master’s thesis in wearable biosignal acquisition technology.
+My thesis was focused on building and programming miniature Bluetooth integrated circuit boards for use in tongue study projects.”

 Greta Pastore